What are statutory accounts?

 You must file a set of accounts for each financial year.
-Usually, these relate to the 12 month period up to the company’s last accounting reference date and consist of:
+Usually, these relate to the 12-month period up to the company’s last accounting reference date.
+The accounts usually consists of:

 a profit and loss account (showing the company’s sales, running costs and the profit or loss it has made over the financial year)

 a balance sheet signed by a director on behalf of the board (showing the value of everything the company owns, owes and is owed on the last day of the financial year)

 a directors’ report signed by a secretary or director (unless you’re a micro-entity - ie a business to which at least two of the following apply: a turnover of £632,000 or less; £316,000 or less on its balance sheet; or 10 employees or less)